This page is an automated translation of /nl/fructaanindex.html and has not been reviewed yet.

 The fructan index is not intended to provide a scientifically sound representation of the exact amount of fructan in the grass.
 The purpose of this index is to give a rough approximation of the probability of a high or low fructan content.
-The "units per hour" are imaginary values that the computer model calculates, but which have no relation to an existing measure.
+The "units per hour" are imaginary values with which the computer model calculates, but which have no relation to an existing measure.

 Nevertheless, the various variables that play a role in the build-up or breakdown of the fructan have been taken into account.
 We assume a growth, and thus consumption, of the grass that is temperature-dependent.
 We also take into account the anti-freeze effect at low temperatures.
 The amount of sunshine, on the other hand, determines the amount of fructan that is produced.
-The various units have been chosen to indicate a trend and risk factor that corresponds to situations documented on the Internet.
+The various units have been chosen so that they indicate a trend and risk factor that corresponds to situations documented on the Internet.

 Can my place of residence be included in the table?

-For the fructan index, we depend on certain weather information, such as the coverage of the clouds.
+For the fructan index we depend on certain weather information, such as the coverage of the clouds.
 These data are measured hour by hour by airports.
 We are therefore dependent for our information on the presence of an airport in the relevant place.
 Furthermore, the fructan index is not an exact value but more of a rough approximation.
-If it has frozen at night in Groningen and the sun is shining abundantly during the day, you can reasonably assume that the situation in Friesland is not completely different.
-The measurement points in the table give a reasonable picture of the overall situation, and you have to come up with the rest yourself.
+If it has frozen at night in Groningen and the sun shines abundantly during the day, you can reasonably assume that the situation in Friesland is not completely different.
+The measuring points in the table give a reasonable picture of the overall situation, and you have to come up with the rest yourself.
 Considerations are of course the degree to which the local weather deviates from the nearest measuring point, the sensitivity of your horses to fructan, the type of grass, fertilization, etc. An extra measuring point would not change that situation.

 How is it possible that the index for one place in the table differs significantly from the other places?

 The weather data depends on airports.
 The cloud cover is determined at better airports by a meteorologist who looks outside and makes an estimate of the cloud cover.
 Smaller airports often use automated equipment.
 There it can happen that in a dense cloud cover there is just a hole in the cloud above the sensor, which then cheerfully reports that it is sunny.
 Or vice versa.
 And sometimes there is a malfunction and the last measurements are repeated while the current situation has changed.
-Again, it appears that the fructan index is a guideline, but that you always have to use your own brain.
+Again, it appears that the fructan index is a guideline, but that you should always use your own judgment.

 In the old version of the fructan index, the fructan value was expressed in a number.
 Why is that not being done anymore?